Our Hand Embroidery Techniques

 Perfect for: Traditional Chinese wedding dresses and Tang suits.

-Symbolism in Every Stitch
+Symbolism in Every Garment

 Where Tradition Meets Story

-Silk, Gold and Time
+Silk, Gold, and Time

 Our threads are imported from Japan for their luster and strength.